Dates: September 27, 2019 and January 23, 2020

 The purpose of this course is to establish a framework in which learners will understand the impact of where a patient lives, learns, works, and plays on individual and population health.
 Participants will learn the historical sequela leading to many of the health inequities in this country and how to develop the skills necessary for a family physician to be an effective advocate and ally for their patients and their communities in addressing health and wellness.

-During Community Engagement Cafe sessions, pictured right, participants meet with community leaders and learn about the multiple ways that community-based groups can partner with them in the future to help them reach beyond the clinic walls to serve their patients.
+During Community Engagement Cafe sessions, participants meet with community leaders and learn about the multiple ways that community-based groups can partner with them in the future to help them reach beyond the clinic walls to serve their patients.

 - Describe socioeconomic, environmental, cultural, and other population-level determinants of health and understand their role in health promotion and disease prevention